lightning/bolts/01-messaging.md

 [BOLT #9](09-features.md) specifies lists of features.
 Each feature is generally represented by 2 bits.
 The least-significant bit is numbered 0, which is _even_, and the next most significant bit is numbered 1, which is _odd_.
 For historical reasons, features are divided into global and local feature bitmasks.

+We refer to a feature as *offered* if a peer set it in the `init` message for the current connection (as either even or odd), and *negotiated* if both peers offered it.

 The `features` field MUST be padded to bytes with 0s.

 1. type: 16 (`init`)